San Mateo ERISA Attorney

 Representing Applicants Who Have Had Their ERISA Claim Denied in San Mateo

 The Employee Retirement Income Security Act of 1974 (ERISA) is a federal law that governs the legal claims related to most employer sponsored group welfare benefit plans.
 If you have filed a claim under this type of plan, whether for your disability benefits or any other type of benefits, and you believe that your application has been wrongly denied, you need to take action.
-At Roberts Disability Law, our dedicated San Mateo ERISA lawyers are standing by, ready to fight aggressively to help you recover every dollar that you deserve.
+At Roberts Disability Law, P.C., our dedicated San Mateo ERISA lawyers are standing by, ready to fight aggressively to help you recover every dollar that you deserve.

 Understanding the ERISA Claims Process